DINA-Web/dina-collections-data-model-use-cases/sequence/08-Import_raw_sequence.md

 Lab technician

 ## Preconditions
-- Have a sequence file in FASTA format
+- Have a sequence file in ab1 format

 ## Course of events
 1. The user selects the PCR batch/reaction tube (?)